Candidate Profile

 NEW ZEALAND GEOLOGY – A CHUP OFF THE OLD GONDWANA BLOCK

-Like the Pacific Ocean, New Zealand is a relatively young country.
+Discover that unlike Australia, New Zealand is a relatively young country.
 Part of the ‘lost continent’ of Zealandia, the country known as ‘The Shaky Isles’ faces many geological hazards.

 GEOLOGY OF THE PACIFIC OCEAN – FROM AITUTAKI TO ZEALANDIA

-The Pacific Ocean is relatively young in geological terms.
+Learn that the Pacific Ocean is relatively young in geological terms.
 Around the Pacific Rim, the ‘Ring of Fire’ is famous for the earthquakes, volcanoes and tsunamis while the islands of the Pacific reflect a range of different origins.

 WATER, WINGS AND WIND: CARRYING ANIMALS AND PLANTS ACROSS PACIFIC ISLANDS

-Various theories have been proposed to explain the origins and evolution of the plants and animals of the Pacific Ocean islands, such as Hawaii and the Galapagos Islands, many of which are several thousand miles away from continental mainlands.
+Find out about the various theories have been proposed to explain the origins and evolution of the plants and animals of the Pacific Ocean islands, such as Hawaii and the Galapagos Islands, many of which are several thousand miles away from continental mainlands.

 EASTER ISLAND: WAS IT ECOCIDE?